grey-software/Onboarding/content/en/contributing/add-profile-data.md

 ### Profile Data in YAML Frontmatter

-The profile cards you see on our [org website's team page](https://org.grey.software/team) come from:
+The profile cards you see on our [explorers page](https://org.grey.software/team/open-source-explorers/)! get their data from YAML frontmatter.

-➡️ YAML frontmatter that is rendered

-➡️ By a Vue component from

-➡️ Inside a Markdown file that is parsed

-➡️ By the Nuxt framework's content module.

-**But don't worry, you won't have to understand Nuxt or write Vue code to add your profile card**

-We've configured the website so that simply adding your profile to the YAML frontmatter can render your profile card on the website!
+We've configured the website so that simply adding your profile data can render your profile card on the website!

 ![YAML](/team-yaml.png)